animaltraits/animaltraits.github.io/index.md

 ## Data formats

 The database can be downloaded as either a UTF-8 encoded CSV file or as an Excel (.xlsx) file.
 UTF-8 encoding is used so that accented characters in the references are represented correctly.
 Some software assumes that CSV files are UTF-8 encoded, however in some situations it is necessary to specify the encoding when opening a CSV file.
-For instructions for Microsoft Excel, see the [Text Import Wizard](https://support.microsoft.com/en-us/office/text-import-wizard-c5b02af6-fda1-4440-899f-f78bafe41857).
+To open such a file in Microsoft Excel, use the [Text Import Wizard](https://support.microsoft.com/en-us/office/text-import-wizard-c5b02af6-fda1-4440-899f-f78bafe41857).
 If reading the file using base [R](https://www.r-project.org/), use `read.csv(file, encoding = "UTF-8")`.

 <div>
 The database contains: